Decision Making Authority

 Medical Decision Maker Designation Included in Will in Virginia

 In some states, the person’s Will includes reference to the Medical Decision Maker’s identity.
 In other states, the POA incorporates the medical decision documents, while others are separate documents.
 In Virginia, they can be part of the POA so that the POA becomes a A medical power of attorney and a medical decision-maker are basically the same thing.
-A power of attorney authorizes an agent to make health care decisions in the event of an incapacity. as well as a Power of Attorney.
+A power of attorney authorizes an agent to make health care decisions in the event of an incapacity.
+More and a A power of attorney is a written authorization to represent or act on another’s behalf in private affairs, business, or some other legal matters.
+More.
 A Medical POA grants you the authority to make medical decisions about the care recipient; however, if there is an advance directive, there is an expectation that you will follow the instructions as directed.

 You, as the caregiver, need to know your boundaries.
-You want to make sure you are not stepping over an imaginary line that your family feels you should not cross.
+You want to make sure you are not stepping over an imaginary line that your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More feels you should not cross.
 If you do, it will erode their trust.
 The family member can decide and spell out explicitly in their Will the limit or breath of the POA as a comprehensive document or make two separate documents–a Will and a Medical Declaration statement.

 Rights of Refusal

 Something to keep in mind is that no matter if there is a POA, Will, or anything else, the person who wrote them can always change their mind!
 They have the final say.
-Your family member ALWAYS has the last word on every decision about their health if they are of sound mind, meaning they can understand the consequences of their decision making.
+Your family member ALWAYS has the last word on every decision about their health if they are of sound mind, meaning they can understand their decision-making consequences.
 The family may not agree with or like the care recipient’s decision, but that person has a right to decide their destiny.